oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

   <summary>3.- Creating a Mobile App in Visual Builder (click to show)</summary>

 ---
 In this section you will create a mobile application with Visual Builder low coding programing.
 This application will have several components like an API REST connection to Oracle Cloud Object Storage bucket to storage your photos or files, a mobile layout with input fields and button to take the photo, a workflow triggered by the button event handler and more.
-At the end of the section you will can take a photo with you mobile phone and upload it to an OCI Object Stogare bucket.
+At the end of the section you will can take a photo with your mobile phone and upload it to an OCI Object Stogare bucket.

 ---

 ## Creating a Mobile App in Visual Builder.
-In Visual Builder you can create web applications as well as mobile applications.
-As a low coding programing platform you have a lot of preconfigured UI components to create an application layout for you business case.
-But you can use javascript (nodejs notation) if you want to have more control over your application.
-The limit is your imagination.
+You can create web applications as well as mobile applications in Visual Builder.
+As a low coding programing platform you have a lot of preconfigured components to create an application for your business case.
+But you can use javascript (nodejs notation) if you want to have more control coding your application.
+The limit is your imagination!!.

 <details>
   <summary>3.1 Creating the mobile layout (click to show)</summary>